-Nothing says summer quite like a a huge slice of luscious lemon tart – A crispy nutty base combined with creamily sweet but zesty lemon curd filling – my kind of dessert!
+Nothing says summer quite like an enormous slice of luscious lemon tart–A crispy nutty base combined with creamily sweet but zesty lemon curd filling.

-Lemon curd was my favourite spread with I was a little girl and I used to love it on toast – I loved it so much I used to take cold toast and lemon curd to school for lunch or sandwiched between pancakes.
-I loved them 🤣.
+Lemon curd was my favourite spread with I was a little girl and I used to love it on toast.
+I loved it so much I used to take cold toast and lemon curd to school for lunch or sandwiched between pancakes.
+I loved them.

 Here I’ve gone for a slightly more adult version with the addition of fresh thyme, but it still delivers all that creamy lemon curd deliciousness.